osrf/TSC-RMW-Reports/README.md

 ## 4.1 Overview and Statistics

-Responsiveness to issues and pull requests in a GitHub repository is a good proxy measurement for how quickly a given vendor responds to their customer and users.
-The number of pull requests, and how quickly they are closed also give an indication to how much development is taking place on a given code base and how quickly issues are being resolved.
+Responsiveness to issues and pull requests in a GitHub repository is a good proxy measurement for how quickly a given vendor responds to their customers and users.
+The number of pull requests, and how quickly they are closed, can also give us an indication to how much development is taking place on a given code base and how quickly issues are being resolved.
 To examine the responsiveness and development velocity of both RMW vendors we used the github API to collect commit, pull